2025 PDC Development Tour: Development Tour 12

 Development Tour 12 was contested on Friday 9 May at Halle 39 in Hildesheim.
 The tournament was won by Jannis Barkhausen, who defeated Owen Bates 5–2 in the final.

 Development Tour 13

 Development Tour 13 was contested on Saturday 10 May at Halle 39 in Hildesheim.
 The tournament was won by Cam Crabtree, who defeated Patrik Williams 5–1 in the final.

 Development Tour 14

 Development Tour 14 was contested on Saturday 10 May at Halle 39 in Hildesheim.
 The tournament was won by Jurjen van der Velde, who defeated Henry Coates 5–4 in the final.

 Development Tour 15

 Development Tour 15 was contested on Sunday 11 May at Halle 39 in Hildesheim.
 The tournament was won by Cam Crabtree, who defeated Jenson Walker 5–0 in the final.

 September

 Development Tour 16

 Development Tour 16 was contested on Friday 5 September at the Robin Park Tennis Centre in Wigan.
-The tournament was won by Charlie Manby, who defeated Owen Bates 5–4 in the final.
+Charlie Manby won his first Development Tour title by defeating Owen Bates 5–4 in the final.